 This management's discussion and analysis of our financial condition and results of operations is based on our condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, as well as the reported expenses incurred during the reporting periods.
-Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates under different assumptions or conditions.
+The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
+Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, research and development expense and the valuation of stock-based compensation awards.
+We base our estimates on historical experience, known trends and other market-specific or relevant factors that we believe to be reasonable under the circumstances.
+Actual results may differ from those estimates or assumptions.
+On an ongoing basis, we evaluate our estimates, and adjust those estimates and assumptions when facts or circumstances change.
+Changes in estimates are recorded in the period in which they become known.